 Solar wind plasma enters the hermean magnetosphere and dominates the magnetospheric plasma.
-Computer modelling of Mercury's magnetosphere showed that large fractions of the magnetosphere are open to the solar wind plasma around the cusps where solar wind ions can access the surface.
-These large open fractions predicted by many hermean magnetospheric models are rare occurrences in MESSEN-GER observations.
-However, MESSENGER observations clearly show that solar wind plasma is present in the cusp on nearly every orbit, and that precipitating fluxes, while highly variable, are substantial on a regular basis (Raines, Gershman, et al., 2014; Raines, Tracy, et al., 2014).
+Computer modeling of Mercury's magnetosphere showed that large fractions of the magnetosphere are open to the solar wind plasma around the cusps where solar wind ions can access the surface.
+These large open fractions predicted by many hermean magnetospheric models are rare occurrences in MESSENGER observations.
+However, MESSENGER observations clearly show that solar wind plasma is present in the cusp on nearly every orbit and that precipitating fluxes, while highly variable, are substantial on a regular basis (Raines, Gershman, et al., 2014, Raines, Tracy et al., 2014).
 The size and exact location of these open areas depend on the solar wind plasma parameters, foremost the speed, the density, and the magnetic field (Kallio & Janhunen, 2003; Massetti et al., 2003).
-These calculations predict an integrated ion flux onto Mercury's surface in the range of $1.1 \cdot 10^{25} - 3 \cdot 10^{26} \text{ s}^{-1}$ depending on solar wind plasma parameters and the interplanetary magnetic field.
-Most of the ion precipitation is at longitudes within $\pm 60^{\circ}$ from the subsolar point at latitudes between 40° and 60° .
-In addition, there is a narrow band of magnetospheric ions precipitating onto the surface all around the planet at mid latitudes, the so-called auroral precipitation (Delcourt et al., 2003; Kallio &

-Janhunen, 2003; Massetti et al., 2003), where the proton fluxes are of the order of $10^{11} \text{ m}^{-2} \text{ s}^{-1}$.
+These calculations predict an integrated ion flux onto Mercury's surface in the range of $1.1 \times 10^{25}$ -3 $\times 10^{26}$ s-1 depending on solar wind plasma parameters and the interplanetary magnetic field.
+Most of the ion precipitation is at longitudes within $\pm 60^{\circ}$ from the subsolar point at latitudes between 40° and 60°.
+In addition, there is a narrow band of magnetospheric ions precipitating onto the surface all around the planet at midlatitudes, the so-called auroral precipitation (Delcourt et al., 2003; Kallio & Janhunen, 2003; Massetti et al., 2003), where the proton fluxes are of the order of $10^{11}$ m-2 s-1.